Squashing and supersymmetry enhancement in three dimensions: Partition functions of theories

 \subsection{The $N_f$ model}

 Finally let us discuss the simplification of the partition function for the so-called $N_f$ model which consists of an $\NN=4$ vector multiplet, an adjoint hypermultiplet and $N_f$ fundamental hypermultiplets with $U(N)$ gauge group \cite{Mezei:2013gqa}\footnote{We thank Shai Chester for suggesting this model to us.}.
-The theory has an $SU(2)\times SU(N_f)$ flavor symmetry which can be deformed by turning on the hypermultiplet mass parameters $m_{\rm adj}$ and $\vec m$ in the Cartan of $SU(2)$ and $SU(N_f)$ respectivley.
-The full one-loop determinant depends on $\bkt{b, m_{\rm adj}, m_{i}}$ where $m_i=\lambda_i\bkt{m}$ and $\lambda_i$ is the $i$-th weight of the fundamental representation of $SU(N_f)$.
-We take $N_f$ to be even and choose the masses to satisfy \be m_{2i-1}=-m_{2i}\qquad {\textrm for}\qquad i=1,2,\cdots {N_f\over2}. \ee Taking $m_{2i}=m_f$ for all $i$, the one-loop determinants simplify considerably for certain choices of $m_{\rm adj}$ and $m_f$.
-The simplified partition functions we find are \be
+The theory has an $SU(2)\times SU(N_f)$ flavor symmetry which can be deformed by turning on the hypermultiplet mass parameters $m_{\rm adj}$ and $\vec m$ in the Cartan of $SU(2)$ and $SU(N_f)$ respectively.
+Additionally, we have the $\NN=4$ breaking mass $\mu$ as in~\cref{eq:1-loop:hyper} that we will tune to special values.
+The full one-loop determinant depends on $\bkt{b, m_{\rm adj}, m_{i},\mu}$ where $m_i=\lambda_i\bkt{m}$ and $\lambda_i$ is the $i$-th weight of the fundamental representation of $SU(N_f)$.
+As discussed the one-loop partition function simplifies for different choices of $\mu$ \be